adamwbull/cappycap/README.md

 - Graduate student studying machine learning, full stack development, game development, game theory, and so much more!

-- President of Bulltech LLC, providing several website services for full stack development, web3, and gambling games.
+- President of Bulltech LLC, providing several website services for full stack development, mostly making business pages or the occasional game.

 - How to reach me: [LinkedIn][LinkedIn] 📫